G-Research/siembol/docs/services/siembol_alerting_services.md

 Siembol alert is a detection engine used to filter matching events from an incoming data stream based on a configurable rule set.
 The correlation alert allows you to group several detections together before raising an alert.
 ## Alert service
 ### Common rule fields
-The fields thar are common to alert and correlation alert.
+The fields that are common to alert and correlation alert.
 - `rule_name` - Rule name that uniquely identifies the rule
 - `rule_author` - The author of the rule - the user who last modified the rule
 - `rule_version` - The version of the rule